-This vacation had a very busy itinerary.
-It included a visit to White Sands National Park, Tucson, Cabazon Dinosaur park, and Disneyland.
 By the time we reached Carlsbad we were ready for a more relaxed pace and that is just what we got for our stay in Carlsbad, California.

 Carlsbad has a very relaxed vibe.
-Being from Rochester, NY we all fell in love with the surfer style and atmosphere, very different from the Northeast.
-We had 3 nights to enjoy the atmosphere and soak up the best things to do in Carlsbad.
+Being from Rochester, NY we all fell in love with the surfer style and atmosphere, it is very different from the Northeast, and is a great spot to enjoy a relaxed California vacation.

 Where is Carlsbad, CA